stonepros/stone/doc/dev/developer_guide/essentials.rst

 Guidance for use of cluster log
 -------------------------------

-If your patches emit messages to the Ceph cluster log, please consult
+If your patches emit messages to the Stone cluster log, please consult
 this: :doc:`/dev/logging`.